 Why Does Positive Reinforcement Work Better Than Punishment?

 The American Veterinary Society of Animal Behavior (AVSAB) position statement is clear: reward-based training is more effective and less harmful than aversive methods.
-Studies published in the Journal of Veterinary Behavior show that dogs trained with positive reinforcement learn faster, retain commands longer, and show fewer stress signals than dogs trained with corrections (AVSAB).
+The search results support key components of this claim but do not specifically cite Journal of Veterinary Behavior studies.
+However, multiple peer-reviewed sources confirm that positive reinforcement training produces superior learning outcomes and welfare benefits compared to aversive methods, including faster acquisition, better retention, and decreased stress signals such as lower cortisol levels (pmc.ncbi.nlm.nih.gov).

 The key principle is timing: mark the desired behavior within 1–2 seconds using a clicker or verbal marker ("yes!"), then deliver the reward.
 This creates a clear association between the behavior and the consequence.
 The reward can be treats, praise, toys, or real-life rewards like going outside (American Kennel Club).